 #2 Bowen Road

-This is a very easy hike, but it’s a good one if you have particularly young kids, as it’s so flat it’s stroller friendly, and is also good for kids on scooters and bikes but you still get your fair share of spectacular views over Happy Valley, Wan Chai and Central.
+This is a very easy hike, but it’s a good one if you have particularly young kids, as it’s so flat it’s stroller-friendly.
+It’s also good for kids on scooters and bikes.
+Plus, the views over Happy Valley, Wan Chai and Central are spectacular.
 You can start at either the Happy Valley end with an entrance from Stubbs Road, or from the corner of Bowen and Magazine Gap Roads.
 The full trail is under 4km, but there are little shrines and a playground to break up the walk if spirits are flagging among some of the smaller members of your squad!

 #3 The Peak

-The Peak Circle Walk is another stroller-friendly hike, with spectacular views over Hong Kong.
+The Peak Circle Walk takes the prize for the family-friendly hike with the best views!
 Head up via the Peak Tram, or take the #15 bus from Exchange Square bus terminus.
 The Peak Circle Walk begins at Lurgard Road near the Peak Tower.
 Twenty minutes of walking on Lugard Road will get you to the Lugard Road Lookout.
-Lugard Road runs into Harlech Road, where another 15 minutes will take you back to the Peak Tower, where you will have come full circle and can then take the tram or bus back down the Peak.
+Lugard Road runs into Harlech Road, where another 15 minutes will take you back to the Peak Tower.
+You can then take the tram or bus back down the Peak.

 #4 Ping Shan Heritage Trail